Coldcard/firmware/releases/EdgeChangeLog.md

 ## 6.2.2X - 2023-12-XX

+- New Feature: Miniscript USB interface
+- New Feature: Named miniscript imports.
+Wrap descriptor in json `{"name:"n0", "desc":"<descriptor>"}` with `name` key to use this name instead of the filename.
+Mostly usefull for USB and NFC imports that have no file, in which case name was created from descriptor checksum.
 - Enhancement: Allow keys with same origin, differentiated only by change index derivation in miniscript descriptor.
 - Bugfix: Do not allow to import duplicate miniscript wallets (thanks to [AnchorWatch](https://www.anchorwatch.com/))